civicrm/org.civicrm.testapalooza/README.md

 It has one major limitation -- the test and Civi site should be on the same system.
 For in-process testing, this is a strong, logical requirement.
 For end-to-end testing, it's a weak requirement;
 patch-welcome if you have a way to resolve.

+If we didn't want multiple language support (PHP-only), then one could do this differently -- e.g. instead of an executable `phar`, one could do a PHP library.
+However, maintaining/upgrading a bootstrap library across all extensions would suck.
+It's easier to upgrade `cv` when it's packaged as a standalone command.